nofelmahmood/Seam/README.md

 - ClientTellsWhichWins

 This policy requires you to set syncConflictResolutionBlock block of SMStore.
-You get both versions of the records as arguments.
+You get both versions of the record as arguments.
 You do whatever changes you want on the second argument and return it.

 - ServerRecordWins